petersilva/drobo-utils/README.txt

 which should start a GUI for each drobo attached to your machine, that you have permission to access (depends on the setup, usually USB devices on desktops are accessible to users, so you can see them.
-Servers might be setup differently, haven't worked out how to install it correctly yet.

 Setup Drobo with Linux:

-There is no functionality in the UI´s or API to partition or build file systems on the Drobo.
-Just use the system tools...
+One can use the Format tab of the GUI to partition the device and create a single file system for a given LUN.

+NOTE:  mke2fs takes a very long time to run, on the order of ten minutes per Terabyte. the display format button just turns red while the format is in progress,and you have to wait until it finishes.
+Have not determined a method to monitor progress yet.  other file systems are much more quickly created, so less of an issue.

+I actually prefer to use the system tools, as described below:

 Drobos with firmware 1.1.1 or later work fine under linux with ext3.
 You can, of course set up an NTFS or HPS+ or FAT32 if you really want,